 Typical use means how well the method works in real life and perfect use means how well a method works under 'perfect' or ideal conditions for example when there is no user error at any time.

-The IUS must be fitted by a doctor or nurse, but once it is correctly placed it is effective for up to 3 or 5 years, depending on the type you select.
+The IUS must be fitted by a doctor or nurse, but once it is correctly placed it is effective for up 8 years, depending on the type you select.
 If you want to stop using the IUS, a doctor or nurse can remove it.